 Research - Neurodegeneration

-- Novel mouse model for Lewy Body Disease.
-Professor Mayers team have carried out conditional gene ablation of a proteasomal regulatory ATPase in the substantia nigra using the loxP/Cre recombinase homologous recombination approach.
-This has recapitulated the neuropathology and neurochemical deficits of Parkinson's disease including loss of tyrosine hydroxylase positive neuronal projections to the basal ganglia.
+Professor Mayer's team have carried out conditional gene ablation of a proteasomal regulatory ATPase in the substantia nigra using the loxP/Cre recombinase homologous recombination approach.
+This has recapitulated the neuropathology and neurochemical deficits of Parkinson's Disease including loss of tyrosine hydroxylase positive neuronal projections to the basal ganglia.
 A new genetic model of Parkinson's disease has been created and moreover it has been demonstrated genetically that abolition of the 26S proteasome in neurones in the substantia nigra causes neuronal death and recapitulates the disease.

-- Use of FP-CIT phenotyping in the evaluation of dystonic SWEDDs (Scans without evidence of dopaminergic deficiency).
-Industry grants from GE Electric (Bajaj) have allowed the detailed phenotyping of cohorts of patients with dystonic tremor mimicking Parkinsons disease.
-Future work will look at genetic loci that might pre-dispose to this condition and imaging work will evaluate the nature of the parkinsonian deficits in dystonic tremor.
+Use of FP-CIT phenotyping in the evaluation of dystonic SWEDDs (Scans without evidence of dopaminergic deficiency).
+Grants from GE Electric have allowed the detailed phenotyping of cohorts of patients with dystonic tremor mimicking Parkinson's Disease.
+Future work will look at genetic loci that might pre-dispose to this condition and imaging work will evaluate the nature of the Parkinsonian deficits in dystonic tremor.
 This in turn may give leads on new drug development.

-- High field (7T) studies, led by Professor Auer, are planned in Alzheimer dementia including studies on iron deposition in amyloid cortical plaques.
+High field (7T) studies, led by Professor Dorothee Auer, are taking place in Alzheimer dementia including studies on iron deposition in amyloid cortical plaques.